codalab/codalab-worksheets/docs/REST-API-Reference.md

 In the future, for large worksheets, might want to break this up so that we can render something basic.

+This endpoint can be called with &brief=1 in order to give an abbreviated version, which does not resolve searches or wsearches.

+To return an interpreted worksheet that only resolves a particular search/wsearch, pass in the search query to the "directive" argument.
+The value for this argument must be a search/wsearch query -- for example, &directive=search 0x .limit=100

 &uarr; [Back to Top](#table-of-contents)
 ## Worksheet Items API